 Fall is a marvelous time in Alberta for hiking.
 The crowds are gone, so are the bugs and even though the wildflowers have died back, there’s usually some colour left in the woods.
 Plus it’s always a treat to have a Rocky Mountain backdrop.

-I’ve chosen these five fabulous hikes – all within a two hour drive of Calgary – to get you outside having fun until the snow flies and in some cases even after the snow has stayed.
+I’ve chosen these five fabulous fall hikes near Calgary – okay within a two hour drive of Calgary – to get you outside having fun until the snow flies and in some cases even after the snow has stayed.
+One of them, Prairie Mountain, you can do year round and Upper Kananaskis Lake is usually fine until sometime in November.

 This is my year-round go to hike that delivers a great workout and killer views – with the trailhead just 45 minutes from my Calgary doorstep.
 Its 7.6 kilometres return over a 726 metre elevation gain.